zzhang82/web422/notes/index.md

 ## Notes

 Most recent notes are at the top of the table (below).
-New notes will be published a few weeks before they're covered.
+New notes will be published as they become available.

 | Week | Theme | Due this week | Value |
 | ---- | ----- | ------------- | ----- |